 Frequently Asked Questions

-Still retain operational and MAJORITY control of their business
+Still retain operational control over their business

 Who is a good candidate for Transition Capital Canada?

-Benefits of a minority sale:
+Benefits of a partial sale:

 • Ensures that the company you built, managed, and drove to success, continues to flourish and expand in the future.